BDeMo/homepage/_pages/about.md

 Research Interests
 ======
-The works in hands are about both theoretical analyses and corresponding methods about Generative Models, LLM Safety Alignment, and Federated Learning.
+The works in hands are about both theoretical analyses and corresponding methods about Generative Models, AI Privacy and Safety, and Federated Learning.

 - **Distributed Learning and Optimization**: